spring-cloud/spring-cloud-stream/spring-cloud-stream-module-launcher/README.md

 3: start redis locally via `redis-server` (optionally start `redis-cli` and use the `MONITOR` command to watch activity)

+*NOTE:* redis.conf (on OSX it is found here: /usr/local/etc/redis.conf) may need to be updated to set the binding to an address other than 127.0.0.1 else the docker instances will fail to connect.
+For example: bind 0.0.0.0

 ## Running Standalone

 From the `spring-cloud-stream/spring-cloud-stream-module-launcher` directory: